colingourlay/root-units/README.md

 ### How it *actually* works

 * Event handlers are attached to `window`'s `resize` and `orientationchange` events, which can schedule a measurement of the root element's dimensions.
-By default, this posponed to the next render frame (using `requestAnimationFrame`).
+By default, this is posponed to the next render frame (using `requestAnimationFrame`).
 * If the dimensions have changed since the last measurement, a mutation is scheduled, which will update the CSS custom properties.
 By default, this happens in the same frame as the measurement.
 * A measurement is manually scheduled, which allows the initial CSS custom properties to be created.